CakeDC/migrations/readme.md

 ### Auto migration files ###

-Once you have Generated your first Migration you will probably do more changes to your database.
+Once you have generated your first migration you will probably do more changes to your database.
-To simplify the generation of new migration you can do Schema Diffs.
+To simplify the generation of new migrations you can do schema diffs.
 To this, you need to follow the steps:

-1. Generate your first Migration (if haven't generated yet)
+1. Generate your first migration (if haven't generated yet)
 2. Generate a schema file with `cake schema generate`
 3. Do changes to your database using your favorite tool
 4. Generate a new migration file doing `cake Migrations.migration generate`